naomibaes/LSC-Eval_synthetic_data/README.md

-﻿# Synthetic-LSC Pipeline: Synthetic datasets for dimensons of lexical semantic change (LSC) generated using the LSC-Eval framework
+﻿# Synthetic-LSC Pipeline: Synthetic datasets for dimensons of lexical semantic change generated using the LSC-Eval framework

 ## Summary